abinit/abinit/doc/mkdocs-tutorials/positron.md

 densities.
 This two-step calculation, considering the zero-positron density limit corresponds to the conventional scheme (CONV).

 In the tpositron_1.in file, you will find two datasets.

+{% dialog tests/tutorial/Input/tpositron_1.in %}

 The first dataset is a standard ground-state calculation.
 The second one introduces a positron into the system.
 You can see that in this case we set:

       positron2  1      !
 Dataset 2 is a positronic GS calculation